jkkummerfeld/text2sql-data/data/READ-history.md

 ## restaurants

 1. Originally a dataset created at UT Austin with sentences and logical forms.
-2. Converted to SQL by Giordani and Moschitti
+2. Converted to SQL by Popescu et al. (UW)
+3. Improved by Giordani and Moschitti (Trento)

 ## scholar